medusa606/TrustworthySeminarSeries/README.md

 # Trustworthy Seminar Series

 Our seminar sessions are held on Wednesdays from 12:00-13:00 (GMT).
-To join, follow the relevant link provided in the table below.

-Sign up to our seminar mailing list to get invited along to talks here: https://mailchi.mp/3efe6381e89d/tsl-seminar-series
+To join, please sign up to our seminar mailing list and you will get sent a Teams invite to the talk: https://mailchi.mp/3efe6381e89d/tsl-seminar-series

 ## Our upcoming talks